jeremylshepherd/portfolio-application/README.md

 # Portfolio Application
-Portfolio Application

 An integrated solution for updating and maintaining protfolio projects.

-Built using Express, MongoDB(Mongoose), React, React-router, Node.
+Built using Express, MongoDB(Mongoose), React, React-router, Node, and Passport.

 Register/Login using Github